Green Tea (film): Plot

 At the same time, Mingliang's artist friend Jun has been trying to set him up with a sultry piano player in a lounge who is known to date anyone but only once.
 The musician, Lang Lang (also Zhao Wei) bears a striking similarity to Wu Fang, but without glasses, and Mingliang is at first adamantly convinced that they are the same person.
 Lang Lang laughs it off and kisses him on the cheek.
 Still unconvinced by the uncanny resemblance between the two women, Mingliang snatches Wu Fang's glasses off her face, to which she overreacts and leaves.
 For a few days, Wu Fang disappears which gives Mingliang and Lang Lang time to date and converse, in which her obvious beauty, easy laugh, smoking habit, and graceful confidence with men distinguish her entirely from Wu Fang.
 Though Mingliang is charmed by her, his mind cannot help but think of Wu Fang, who comes back from her trip, only to disappear again.

-Lang Lang casually mentions that her father was a discontent "one hit wonder" composer who was violent at home.
+Lang Lang casually mentions that her father was a discontented "one hit wonder" composer who was violent at home.
 Mingliang asks her what her mother did for work, and she replies that she supervised a glove factory.

 When Jun plans a couples dinner party, and Wu Fang is still nowhere to be found.
 Mingliang finds Lang Lang and asks her to pose as Wu Fang for just the night.
 There she performs a fortune telling via the leaves in her green tea.
-Insecure of Lang Lang's beauty and her boyfriend's obvious lust, Jun's girlfriend drunkenly attempts to flirt with Mingliang and incite drama with Lang Lang, which doesn't phase either, but results in Jun slapping her.
+Insecure of Lang Lang's beauty and her boyfriend's obvious lust, Jun's girlfriend drunkenly attempts to flirt with Mingliang and incite drama with Lang Lang, which does not phase either, but results in Jun slapping her.
 Lang Lang approaches Jun and slaps him in return, stating that the thing she hates most is when men hit women.

 The film ends somewhat ambiguously.
 Mingliang and Lang Lang get a hotel room.
 A time lapse filmed with a camera underneath a translucent glass table plays out, where Mingliang and Wu Fang are above it talking, and her glasses are on the table next to a glass of green tea.